AirenSoft/OvenPlayer/docs/api.md

 #### `position` = player.getPosition()

 Returns viewer's current position in a media file.
-This value depends on the type of media.
+This value depends on the media type.

 ||Type|Memo|
 |-|-|-|